 8.61 MILLED SHOULDER RUMBLE STRIPS

-Milling has become the standard method for installing rumble strips in HMA shoulders.
-The process utilizes a milling machine to produce shallow concave depressions in the HMA shoulder surface.
-The milled surface is then sealed with asphalt emulsion to prevent intrusion of water into the HMA shoulder.
+Milling has become the standard method for installing rumble strips in asphalt shoulders.
+The process utilizes a milling machine to produce shallow concave depressions in the asphalt shoulder surface.
+The milled surface is then sealed with asphalt emulsion to prevent intrusion of water into the asphalt shoulder.
 Milling provides the benefits of a more consistent pattern and depth, while increasing the “rumbling” warning to errant motorists.
-Milling allows for better compaction of the HMA shoulder, and eliminates the problem of tearing and raveling associated with other methods of producing shoulder rumble strips.
+Milling allows for better compaction of the asphalt shoulder, and eliminates the problem of tearing and raveling associated with other methods of producing shoulder rumble strips.
 While this technique overcomes many of the previous problems with rumble strip construction, there are other issues requiring the attention of both contractor and inspector in order to achieve the desired results.

 All loose material resulting from the milling operation must be removed from the shoulder on a daily basis.
 Some milling machines are equipped with a vacuum system to assist in this effort.
 Millings may be used as fillet material adjacent to the paved shoulder or may become property of the contractor and properly disposed of off the project.
 Specific plans may require the millings to be taken to a designated location.